ericbauer55/strava-eda/README.md

 3. Find a ride that interests you and click on it.
 If you want to share the data for that ride, it is recommended to choose a ride that doesn't start or end at your current residence (or any previous).
 4. Underneath the overview there is a box with an ellipsis icon (...).
 Click that and then hit "Export GPX" to download the data for that ride <br> ![](images/export_gpx.png)
 5. Move the .gpx file to the directory you'll be working in

+## 2. What is a GPX File?

+Great, we just downloaded a .gpx file, but what exactly is it?